 There is no one reconstruction that is correct for every woman.
 The type of mastectomy, the need for radiation, the shape of the native breast, unilateral versus bilateral, desired shape and size, and other factors will all play a part in this decision.
 This guide is meant to be a general introduction to breast reconstruction.
 As your surgeons, we will continue to walk you through this journey and recommend a reconstruction that will provide the best option for you.
 We only hope that in reading this and perusing these photos, each woman will be able to better grasp breast reconstruction and make the best choice for herself along with her surgeon.

 Written on November 6, 2019

 National Breast Cancer Foundation

-The Park Clinic in Mobile understands that every woman’s breast cancer journey is unique and comes with its own difficulties and hardships.
+Park & Rebowe Clinic for Plastic Surgery in Mobile understands that every woman’s breast cancer journey is unique and comes with its own difficulties and hardships.
 We are committed to supporting these women through our partnership with the National Breast Cancer Foundation (NBCF) and through the patient education and reconstructive procedures we offer.

 The National Breast Cancer Foundation

 The National Breast Cancer Foundation is a globally respected breast cancer charity that has been working for decades to help women across the United States during their breast cancer journey.
 They offer a number of free programs to ensure that support and education is always there for those who need it.